 When you come to buy dive weights you will see that there are a variety of different types and styles of lead dive weights on the market right now, which can be off-putting if you’re new to the whole thing.
 So we have made it simple for you and spent some serious time looking at what is the best out there for you.
 Here are the dive weights we have reviewed for you to make your choice easy.

 We hope our guide has given you the information that you need to find the right products to suit your own setup, we understand that for many of you this might be the first time even looking at them.

 So we wanted to give you additional advice by providing a buying guide with all the important information and considerations you need to make before buying as although individually they have a low price point, but you will need more than just the one so you really don’t want to get it wrong.

-One of the biggest issues a lot of divers, even the extremely competent, have is being unable to accurately calculate the amount they need.
+One of the biggest issues a lot of divers, even the extremely competent, have is being unable to accurately calculate the amount they need to go on their weight belt.
 Along with knowing the best way to distribute the weight properly and also the type they should be using.
 There are also issues revolving around adjusting the amount to match any changes to conditions or gear they are using.

 Below we are going to discuss the main factors that come into play when you are working out how much ballast you require for a dive.

 Your Body Weight – You need to know your own body weight and body mass index.

 The water you are in – The general rule is that you will not need to use as much when in freshwater as you would in salt water which is approximately 10% of your body mass.